pcristo/mjc62311/README.md

 ---

-Want the best best of this file?
-View it on [GitHub](https://github.com/pcristo/mjc62311/tree/PM3)!
+Want the best view of this file?
+View it on [GitHub](https://github.com/pcristo/mjc62311/tree/PM4)!

-**NOTE!** The documentation file has been updated from the version submitted during the demo.
-The only important change is to Illustration 1.

 ## 1 - Preparing your system
 This section will describe how to prepare your system to run the software.